eerne/Pd-Dom/README.md

 Pd-Dom
 ======

-aka. pure dynamic object model
+aka. pure dynamic object model for **Puredata**

-Pd-Dom is a wrapper around the unofficial Pd dynamic object methods.
-It is an abstracted layer that simplifies API to dynamically chain objects (Pd-abstractions) in a node structure.
-Trees can be build with multiple nested Pd-Dom instances.
-Objects are given a unique Id as $1 argument and use globally available send~ and receives~.
-It currently is built on vanilla Pd and later optionally on dyn~ with the same API.
+Pd-Dom is a wrapper around the unofficial Pd dynamic patching methods.
+It simplifies API to create and chain abstractions.
+Tree structures can be build with multiple nested Pd-Dom instances.
+Objects are given a unique Id as \$1 argument and use globally available send~ and receives~.
+There are plans to support [dyn~] as well.
 All methods are zero based.

 Read more about [Puredata aka Pd on crca.ucsd.edu/~msp/software.html](http://crca.ucsd.edu/~msp/software.html)

 How to use
 ----------
+	[add myRandomSeq, add myInstrument, add myEffect(
+	 |

-	[pd-dom Foo]
+	[pd-dom <id>]
+	 |
+	[dac~]

-### Messages
+### Methods

 	add <plugin> [<arg1> [<arg2> ...]]
 	set <position> <plugin>